-d.
-Proposed Regulation for Pharmacies and Clinics Aimed at Reducing Losses of Controlled Substances
+e.
+Discussion of the Proposed Regulation for Pharmacies and Clinics Aimed at Reducing Losses of Controlled Substances noticed before the October Board Meeting.
+A copy of this proposed regulation is provided in Attachment 4.

-At the July board meeting, the board approved initiation of a rulemaking to establish inventory requirements for controlled drugs for pharmacies and clinics.
+At the July Board Meeting, the board approved initiation of a rulemaking to establish inventory requirements for controlled drugs for pharmacies and clinics.
+This regulation will be

 The regulation requires perpetual inventories of all federal Schedule II drugs, with a physical count every 90 days.
 Additionally, the board will establish a list of one or several additional controlled drugs from Schedules III - V that are reported as frequently stolen to the board and/or DEA.

 Provided below is a list of the top non-Schedule III-V drugs reported lost or stolen to the board in the last year.
 For ease of comparison, all drugs listed have been converted into administration dosage units (i.e., liquids have been converted into 5 mL teaspoons to identify a dose).
-Based on list, the board would require the inventory monitoring of Alprazolam and Promethazine with Codeine.
+On the basis of this list, the board would require the inventory monitoring of alprazolam and promethazine with codeine.